Varidesk ProDesk 48 and ProDesk 60 Standing Desk Review

 Bottom Line?
 Save Your Dough

-As we take issue with on most Varidesk products, their marketing claims frequently go beyond just the hyperbolic and into the realm of false advertising.
-In the case of the ProDesk, which is marketed prominently as a "5 minute assembly," they're being true to form.
-As one can quickly discern from reviews and questions posted to Amazon MANY people are duped into thinking that "reclaimed wood" is actual natural wood recovered from some old barn, when in fact it's just a thermofoiled image wrapped around MDF.
-Varidesk really needs to disclose these things to the consumer.
+As we take issue with on most Vari products, their marketing claims frequently go beyond just the hyperbolic and into the realm of false advertising.
+In the case of the ProDesk, which is marketed prominently as a “5-minute assembly,” they’re being true to form.
+As one can quickly discern from reviews and questions posted to Amazon MANY people are duped into thinking that “reclaimed wood” is actual natural wood recovered from some old barn, when in fact it’s just a thermofoiled image wrapped around MDF.
+Vari really needs to disclose these things to the consumer.

 If you’re going to go with an imported desk, there are much cheaper options that offer comparable specs.
 And if you’re going to pay $800 for a desk, you might as well go with something with a better warranty, better componentry, and far more available options for customizing it to your space and decor.
 See our round-up of the best sit-stand desks under $800 to compare apples-to-apples.